baileygroup-vt/pyIDL/README.md

 	 - The file must be imported and initialized.
 	 - The variable names in the common blocks cannot be python special names

+	 Accessing Common Blocks
+	 - Accessing a common block assumes the Common Block conversion format
+	 - Converts the @ to an import, and appends the initialization
+	 - Needs each variable to prefixed with "module."
+	 - Example:
+	 	- @sample_common.prg
+	 	- import sample_common.py
+	 	  sample_common.initialize()
+	 	  sample_common.var = 1

 ### Not Supported:
 	 - Method/function headers with inputs/outputs
 	 - Return statements